HyunsuLee/hippocampus-as-a-predictive-map/README.md

-# hippocampus-network-model
+# hippocampus networkmodel

-my own new research project for building hippocampal model relating with AI
+* My own new research project for building hippocampal model relating with AI